mwiens91/scientific-research-practices-code/src/model-of-scientific-discovery/README.md

 #### Stage 3: communicating the results

-If the agent investigated a novel hypothesis, a positive result is always published and a negative result is published with probability `c_n_neg`.
+If the agent investigated a novel hypothesis, a positive result is published with probability `c_n_pos` and a negative result is published with probability `c_n_neg`.

-If the agent attempted to replicate a tested hypothesis, a positive result is published with probability `c_r_pos` and a negative result is published with probability `c_r_neg`.
+If the agent attempted to replicate a published hypothesis, a positive result is published with probability `c_r_pos` and a negative result is published with probability `c_r_neg`.

 ## Parameters

-In addition to the starting set of tested hypotheses (and corresponding tallies), we have a number of parameters, described as follows:
+In addition to the starting set of published hypotheses (and corresponding tallies), we have a number of parameters, described as follows:

 parameter | description | constraints
 --------- | ----------- | -----------
 n | number of agents | integral, n > 0
-r | probability that an agent chooses to replicate a tested hypothesis | 0 <= r <= 1
+r | probability that an agent chooses to replicate a published hypothesis | 0 <= r <= 1
 b | probability that a novel hypothesis is true | 0 <= b <= 1
 alpha | type I error rate | 0 <= alpha <= 1
 beta | type II error rate | 0 <= beta <= 1
+c_n_pos | probability that a positive novel result is published | 0 <= c_n_pos <= 1
 c_n_neg | probability that a negative novel result is published | 0 <= c_n_neg <= 1
 c_r_pos | probability that a positive replication result is published | 0 <= c_r_pos <= 1
 c_r_neg | probability that a negative replication result is published | 0 <= c_r_neg <= 1

-## Running the model

-Run the Jupyter notebook [here](core-science-notebook.ipynb).